kingricky111/Cloud_Resume_Website/README.md

 This project is my implementation of the **Cloud Resume Challenge** on **Microsoft Azure**.
 It’s a fully automated, Terraform-driven, cloud-hosted resume site with a serverless backend and CI/CD pipelines.

 I currently work as an **Associate Systems Engineer** in a hybrid on-prem/cloud environment and am transitioning into Cloud / DevOps roles.
-This project is designed to showcase that transition: Terraform, Azure infrastructure, CI/CD, and serverless architecture.

 ---